 Explore the unequaled beauty of some most charming destinations on earth whilst sailing the paradise seas of Indonesia.
 Travel to Indonesia with our unique liveaboard experience, trek astonishing landscapes, scuba dive seas overflowing with life, discover some deserted islands, and meet some local tribes.

 VAIATEA liveaboard bespoke itineraries with the perfect mix of adventure, discovery, wanderlust, dream holiday escape, and history to suit all tastes.
 Discover the ancient trade winds aboard Vaiatea Liveaboard and cruise Komodo National Park from May to October, the Alor and Forgotten island in November and May, Raja Ampat from December to April.

 Please find below a small description of all the places you will discover with our liveaboard.

 Near West Papua, Raja Ampat is renowned as the world’s most biodiverse scuba diving environment destination.
-The diving in Raja Ampat is absolutely fantastic and arguably amongst the very best you will find anywhere.
-There are more recorded species here than anywhere on the planet, as confirmed by Dr. Mark Erdman of Conservation International.
+The diving in Raja Ampat is absolutely fantastic and arguably amongst the very best, you will find anywhere.
+There are more recorded species here than anywhere on the planet, as Dr. Mark Erdman of Conservation International confirmed.
 This is the epicenter of marine biodiversity.